floragunncom/search-guard-docs/configuration_cache.md

 Setting the value to `0` will completely disable the cache.

-**This fearture is available since SG 15 and for ES 5.4.3 or higher**
+**This feature is available since SG 15 and for ES 5.4.3 or higher**